MumenJarrah/CloudLabs/lab3_guide_2.md

 1. On **Container instances** blade, click **+ Create**.

 1. On the **basics** tab.
 Provide the following basic details for creating a new container instance then click **Next : Networking >**.
+1. Using Pre-defined images: These are prebuilt container images provided by Azure.
+They are ready-to-use images that you can select when creating a container instance without needing to build or customize the image yourself.

 	| Setting| Value|
 	|----|----|